MassivDash/AstroX/readme.md

 #### Project Runner

 Handles installation and system checks, it will check the astroX system prerequisites and either help you install or provide you with necessary information to start the project.

 - automatic development port rotation for frontend and backend
 - interactive mode, execute actions through cli gui
 - git hooks integration
 - build the packages
-- serve the bundle
+- serve the bundle (with auto restart)
 - test the project
 - execute the project with cmd line arguments

 #### Git hooks

 Pre defined git hooks for quality code writing

 - commit msg via commitlint-rs
 - pre-commit (test and lint staged files)